radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 ### Log Archiving

 By default, 20 log files are kept (oldest ones are deleted to maintain a maximum of 20).
 You can change this value in the How Many Files to Keep in Archive setting.
 The archived files are named vds_server-<yyyy-MM-dd_HH-mm-ss>.log.zip and located in <RLI_HOME>/<instance_name>/logs.
 The default instance name is vds_server, so the path would be: <RLI_HOME>/vds_server/logs/.
-To change the archive location, expand below the Advanced section (requires Expert Mode) and indicate the path in the server.log.file.archive property.
-Generally, these advanced settings should only be changed if advised by Radiant Logic.

 The condition for deleting an archive is based on the total number of archives (configured in the How Many Files to Keep in Archive setting), or the age of the archive (configured in the server.log.file.maxTime property in the Advanced section), whichever comes first.